Skip to main content

 Verify When One Upstream Service Is Unavailable

-Stop one container to verify if APISIX reports one of the upstream services unhealthy:
+Make one upstream service temporarily unavailable to verify if APISIX reports one of the upstream services unhealthy:

 docker container stop nginx1